sdmalek44/little-shop-redux/README.md

 ### Iteration 2

 Update the `seeds` file in your /db directory to parse the `merchants.csv`.
-When you run rake db:seed your development database, it should be populated with the information from the merchants.csv file.
+When you run rake db:seed your development database should be populated with the information from the merchants.csv file.
 Your index should include a total of 475 merchants.

 ### Iteration 3